 - g) Avoid development and associated direct and indirect impacts on CRLF in accordance with project revisions required as part of the consultation review and approval process with CDFW and USFWS.
 Compensatory mitigation shall be provided at a minimum of 3:1 for permanent impacts and 1:1 for temporary impacts to CRLF habitat.
 This may be accomplished through permanent protection and establishment of two conservation easements or other mechanisms of suitable habitat on-site and off-site, where necessary to achieve the minimum compensatory mitigation requirements or as otherwise required by the CDFW and USFWS. - h) Control unauthorized access to the on-site stock pond and open space in the southwestern portion of the project site to protect these essential habitat features for CRLF.
-Install fencing and interpretive displays and restrictive signage along all trail systems as necessary to control access from the proposed multi-use trails and other locations where unauthorized access is likely. - i) Where disturbance and improvements within essential habitat and movement corridors cannot be completely avoided and on-site mitigation is considered insufficient by the CDFW and USFWS, the loss shall be mitigated by permanently preserving similar quality habitat known to support CRLF at off-site locations preferably in the Petaluma vicinity of j) Identify methods to minimize the potential for harassment or take of listed and non-listed species as a result of increased human activity associated with development and open space use of the site.
+Install fencing and interpretive displays and restrictive signage along all trail systems as necessary to control access from the proposed multi-use trails and other locations where unauthorized access is likely.

+- i) Where disturbance and improvements within essential habitat and movement corridors cannot be completely avoided and on-site mitigation is considered insufficient by the CDFW and USFWS, the loss shall be mitigated by permanently preserving similar quality habitat known to support CRLF at off-site locations preferably in the Petaluma vicinity of Sonoma County, as negotiated with the regulatory agencies.
+It is possible that the mitigation location, whether on-site or possibly off-site as well, could be used to achieve mitigation for other biological and wetland impacts, depending on its habitat characteristics, provisions for habitat creation and/or enhancement defined as part of the Final CRLFMP, and negotiations with the CDFW and USFWS. - j) Identify methods to minimize the potential for harassment or take of listed and non-listed species as a result of increased human activity associated with development and open space use of the site.
 This shall include an educational program for future residents and visitors, fencing and interpretive signage at access points into natural open space, use of sensitive grade changes, culverted under-crossings, and bridged overcrossings in uplands where roadways or trails bisect movement corridors, and possible use of permanent exclusionary fencing.